kornnarica/kornnarica.github.io/README.md

-# kornnarica.github.io
+# Kornpong Swatdipong
-My online portfolio showcasing my projects and skills, used for university applications and job opportunities.
+## My online portfolio showcasing my projects and skills, used for university applications and job opportunities.
 ## About Me
 Hi!
 I'm **Your Name**, a Grade 11 exchange student in Canada from Thailand.
 I'm passionate about computer science and my dream is to get into Bachelor of Computer Science.